Vera Salvequart: Nazi concentration camps

+Trial and execution

 After Ravensbrück was liberated by the Soviet Union in April 1945, she was captured, as well as the others who had served there, and held for military trials dubbed the Ravensbrück Trials.
 The trials described her position at Ravensbrück as that of a kapo.

 At the trials, she went on record stating:

 I remember that the sick had no trust in the beginning because they thought that I took part in the mass murdering.
 I must say that in their place, I would have had the same impression.
 I was locked up without interruption, couldn't go anywhere alone, and all they knew about me was that I lived there where they murdered so many people.
 Additionally, the prisoners saw when I entered the washroom in the case of Schikovsky; they heard the woman scream and therefore assumed that I was part of the murder.

 In her own defense, she claimed that she had acted in a benevolent fashion towards the prisoners, and described how she saved some women and children from death by substituting their camp identification number with that of those already dead.

 She claimed to have kept one infant hidden and had male prisoners bring food and milk for him.
 For suspected insubordination, she claimed, the SS had threatened to send her to the gas chambers herself, until several male prisoners who appreciated what she did, disguised her as a male prisoner; a guise she kept up until the end of the war at which point the allies found her en route to a camp for released prisoners.

-Execution

 Salvequart also claimed that one of her lovers was a British spy.
 She appealed for clemency on the basis of having stolen schematics for the V-2 rockets being produced at the camp prior to 1944, hoping to smuggle it to the British; she was granted a temporary reprieve while this was taken into consideration.

 However, clemency was denied, and on 26 June 1947, Salvequart was hanged by Albert Pierrepoint at Hamelin Prison.
 Shortly afterwards, her body was buried with the other executed war criminals at Wehl Cemetery in Hameln.